-Muscular dystrophy (MD) is a group of genetic, inherited conditions that cause a progressive deterioration of the muscles.
+Muscular dystrophy (MD) is a group of genetic, inherited conditions that cause progressive deterioration of the body’s muscles.

-This leads to an increase in weakness and disability.
+This leads to an increase in weakness and causes permanent disability.

-Other forms of the condition include becker-type MD, myotonic dystrophy, limb-girdle MD, facioscapulohumeral MD, Emery-Dreifuss, oculopharyngeal, distal and congenital MD.
+Other forms of MD include Becker-type MD, myotonic dystrophy, limb-girdle MD, facioscapulohumeral (FSHD), Emery-Dreifuss, oculopharyngeal, distal and congenital MD.

-These forms typically present symptoms in adulthood, such as muscle weakness and difficulty breathing and swallowing.
+Symptoms can be present in childhood or adulthood, depending on the type, and often include muscle weakness and difficulty breathing and swallowing.

 Treatments are available to improve the condition and quality of life of people with muscular dystrophy, such as occupational and physical therapy, regular stretching, medication, surgery, breathing aids and age-appropriate dietary therapy to avoid obesity.

-Majority of people with muscular dystrophy live with the chronic and progressive condition as there is currently no cure for muscular dystrophy and no means to slow its progression.
+Currently, there is no cure for muscular dystrophy, with medication and therapy helping to slow its progress.
 Early death may occur if respiratory or cardiac muscles are severely affected.

-If you have concerns about you or your child presenting MD-related symptoms, speak with your GP or pediatrician.
+If you are concerned about your child, or yourself, presenting MD-related symptoms, speak with your General Practitioner (GP) or paediatrician.